De Minimis Benefits in the Philippines: Implementing Rules

 What is the new de minimis benefits rule under the TRAIN Law?

-Under the Tax Reform for Acceleration and Inclusion (TRAIN) law, there have been changes to the previous de minimis benefits that employees enjoy.
+Under the Tax Reform for Acceleration and Inclusion law, there have been changes to the previous de minimis benefits that employees enjoy.
 Mostly, it clarifies what items are exempt from income tax and withholding tax.

 Starting in 2018, the following changes were made to the de minimis benefits under the TRAIN law: